-- The school's ethos encourages Students to raise concerns with staff, knowing that they will be listened to, believed and valued.
-The students Safe Hands should be used and students can call Childline. - Systems are in place for Students to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships, Sex Education and Health Education curriculum in line with the DfE statutory guidance.
-This develops Students' understanding of healthy relationships, acceptable behaviour and keeping themselves safe.
+- The school's ethos encourages students to raise concerns with staff, knowing that they will be listened to, believed and valued. - Systems are in place for students to confidently report abuse, knowing their concerns will be taken seriously.
+All classes have high staffing ratios where students are able to build trusting relationships with those that support them.
+Staff are aware that all behaviours are a form of communication which could be indicative of wider safeguarding concerns and know to give students the time needed to communicate their feelings.
+Staff are trained to record concerns around behaviour on Behaviour Watch or My concern if they feel the behaviour could be a safeguarding issue. - We deliver a Relationships and Sex Education and Health Education (Secondary) curriculum in line with the DfE statutory guidance.
+This develops students' understanding of healthy relationships, acceptable behaviour and keeping themselves safe.
 This curriculum is broad, balanced and covers a range of safeguarding themes.
-It is progressive across the year groups. - Staff receive regular training to ensure they know the signs and indicators which may suggest a Student is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero-tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
+It is progressive across the year groups but is delivered and adapted in a way that young people with Severe Learning Disabilities can access. - Staff receive regular training to ensure they know the signs and indicators which may suggest a student is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
 All incidents of child on child abuse are reported to the safeguarding team. - The school has a behaviour policy in place which is regularly reviewed and sets out the expectations about appropriate behaviour.
 Our policy makes clear that child on child abuse is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Following an incident where sexually harmful behaviour has been identified, the safeguarding team will ensure that risk to siblings is considered.